nagyist/tao-user-guide/src/deliveries/create-a-new-delivery.md

 Label: the default name of the delivery is “Delivery of *Test Name*”.
 This can be changed as needed.

-Maximum number of executions: if left unfilled, test-takers may take the test an unlimited number of times.
+Maximum number of executions: if left unfilled, Test-takers may take the test an unlimited number of times.
 Setting this number to any non-zero integer will limit the test-takers to that many tries on the test.

 Start date and end date establishes the earliest date and time and latest date and time that the exam can be open.
 The format to use is to provide the date and time in the following order: year, month, day, and 24-hour time (YYYY-MM-DD HH:MM)